kentmunson/tts/README.md

 * Engagement Stats

 #### Query Details
-We'll pull those fields for the top 1k videos (ordered by engagement) that match these criteria, for each year from 2016-2024:
+We'd like to pull those fields for the top 1k videos (ordered by engagement) that match these criteria, for each year from 2016-2024:

 * Tagged with `#adulting`
 * In the USA